X-CASH-official/xcash-dpops/README.md

 --log_file_color "log_file" - Write all output to a log file with colors

---generate_key - Generate a public and private key for signing and verifying messages between block verifiers

 --total_threads "total_threads" - The total threads to use, the maximum is 100 total threads.
 If this parameter is not specified, the default is the number of threads the CPU has.